eGT-Labs/egt-gsa-proto/README.md

 -	Daily Grooming Session - to slice and prioritize new functionality and to discuss mock-up designs created by the Product Manager and value team
 -	Sprint review & demo to view and provide suggestions to improve new functionality, provide updates about the infrastructure and testing roadmap, and to close out completed stories in GitHub

-For more information and to view our evidence on our Iterative, Agile Approach, please see our [Processes & Tools Wiki](https://github.com/eGT-Labs/egt-gsa-proto/wiki/%232---Processes-&-Tools).
+For more information and to view our evidence on our Iterative, Agile Approach, please see our [Process & Tools Wiki Document](https://github.com/eGT-Labs/egt-gsa-proto/blob/master/docs/Process%20and%20Tools/18F-GSA-Agile-eGlobaltech-Process-Tools-Wiki.docx).